#1060: June 25-28, 2025

 Excuse me? | ||

-You don't know how, like, there might be some. | ||
+You don't know, like, there might be some. | ||

-Am I not doing anything on purpose? | ||
+Well, am I not doing anything on purpose? | ||

 I'm God. | ||

-Well, look, God, you know, there's a personal relationship they have with you. | ||
+Well, look, God, you know, there's a personal relationship they have with God. | ||

-And so maybe the way that you and God interact isn't the same as someone who's on high-level missions for God, like Alex. | ||
+And so maybe the way that you and God interact isn't the same as someone who's on high level missions for God, like Alex. | ||

 Maybe. | ||

-The two of them, they got locker room talks. | ||
+Two of them, they got a locker room talk. | ||

 That guy went into that whale for practically nothing compared to killing Gene Hackman. | ||